 The usual period of time in which applicant must file his brief is two months from the date of the appeal.
-However, Rule 192 alternatively permits the brief to be filed 'within the time allowed for response to the action appealed from if such time is later".
+However, rule 192 alternatively permits the brief to be filed 'within the time allowed for response to the action appealed from, if such time is later".

-In the event that applicant finds that he is unable to file a brief within the time allotted by the rules, he may file a petition, without any fee. to the Board, requesting up to an additional one month and giving his reasons for the request.
+In the event that applicant finds that he is unable to file a brief within the time allotted by the rules, he may file a petition, without any fee, to the examining group, requesting additional time (usually one month), and giving his reasons for the request.
 The petition should be filed in duplicate and contain the address to which the response is to be sent.
-If sufficient cause is shown and the petition is filed prior to the expiration of the period sought to be extended (Rule 192), the Clerk of the Board is authorized to grant the extension not in excess of one month.
-The authority to grant subsequent extensions is retained by the Assistant Commissioner.
-Additional time, in excess of two months, will not be granted, even by the Commissioner, unless extraordinary circumstance are involved.
+If sufficient cause is shown and the petition is filed prior to the expiration of the period sought to be extended (rule 192), the group appeals clerk is authorized to grant the extension not in excess of one month.
+The group directors have authority to grant subsequent extensions.
+Additional time, in excess of two months, will not be granted, unless extraordinary circumstance are involved.
 The time extended is added to the last calendar day of the original period, as opposed to being added to the day it would have been due when said last day is a Saturday, Sunday or holiday.

 If after an appeal has been filed, but prior to the date for submitting a brief, an interference is declared, applicant's brief need not be filed until two months after either the non-appealable decision of the Patent Interference Examiner or the expiration of the time for appealing from the Patent Interference Examiner's appealable decision, the decision of the Board of Patent Interferences or from any subsequent decision of a reviewing court.
 If a petition for reconsideration is filed, there is a 30 day appeal limit following the decision on petition.
 In the event that a seasonable petition to the Commissioner is filed with respect to the Patent Interference Examiner's decision, a 30 day period begins with the mailing of the decision on the petition.
-See sections 1109.01 and 1109.02.
+See §§ 1109.01 and 1109.02.

-Likewise, when an application is revived after abandonment for failure on the part of the applicant to make appropriate action after final rejection, applicant has two months, from the mailing date of the Commissioner's affirmative decision on the petition, in which to file his brief.
+Likewise, when an application is revived after abandonment for failure on the part of the applicant to make appropriate action after final rejection, and the petition to revive was accompanied by a Notice of Appeal, applicant has two months, from the mailing date of the Commissioner's affirmative decision on the petition, in which to file his brief.

-With the exception of the institution of an interference or the suggestion and timely copying of claims for an interference, the appeal ordinarily will be dismissed if the brief is not filed within the period provided by Rule 192(a) or within such additional time as may be properly granted.
+With the exception of the institution of an interference or the suggestion and timely copying of claims for an interference, the appeal ordinarily will be dismissed if the brief is not filed within the period provided by rule 192(a) or within such additional time as may be properly granted.